 Fulbright Visiting Scholar Program

-The 2014 Fulbright Visiting Scholar Program for Iraq will bring 35 junior Iraqi scholars to U.S. institutions from June 29 through September 7, 2014 for faculty development, mentoring, and cultural exchange activities.
-Four discipline-based cohorts consisting of eight or nine scholars each will spend 10 weeks at selected U.S. host institutions, where they will be introduced to new teaching and research methods, observe classes, attend seminars, and develop linkages with American faculty through weekly mentoring sessions.
+The 2015 Fulbright Visiting Scholar Program for Iraq will bring 16 junior Iraqi scholars to U.S. institutions from June 28th through September 6, 2015 for faculty development, mentoring, and cultural exchange activities.
+Four discipline-based cohorts consisting of four scholars each will spend 10 weeks at selected U.S. host institutions, where they will be introduced to new teaching and research methods, observe classes, attend seminars, and develop linkages with American faculty through weekly mentoring sessions.
 On-going community engagement with university-identified host families, volunteers, or others in the broader local community will facilitate the scholars’ participation in outreach activities, including visits to historical sites and attendance at cultural events.
 While introduction to new research methods in the scholars’ disciplines is one component of the Fulbright Visiting Scholar Program for Iraq, the program is not intended to provide a venue for individual research projects.

 - Build higher education capacity in Iraq through faculty development and mentoring for junior scholars